‘Links Golf Course’ - meaning

 Only 92 of the golf courses in Scotland (17%) are true links courses, though this includes most of the historic courses.
 Another 5% of Scottish courses are coastal with some properties of 'links' courses and moorland vegetation.
 Apart from links courses, the other main types of Scottish golf courses are parkland (61%) and moorland (17%).

 A Links is any rough grassy area between the sea and the land and the word itself is derived from the Anglo-Saxon word 'hlinc', of about 931 AD, meaning a ridge.
-Later the word was used to denote any common grassy area and today the term 'The Links' is used to refer to any golf course.
+Later the word was used to denote any common grassy area and today the term 'The Links' is commonly used to refer to any golf course.

 True links soil is sandy and because of the lack of its moisture, the grass tends to have short blades with long roots.
 The grass in the rough is often wispy long grass which makes play very difficult even in a good lie.
 Links courses drain well and provide a very firm golfing surface all year round, and are thus the preferred choice of most good golfers.

 Links land is common on the east coast of Scotland from Wick to Berwick, but it is also found in the south-west coast and the Hebridean islands, as can be seen from the distribution of links courses in the map below from Robert Price's book.

 Early golf developed on links land.
 In time the golf links were cultivated and the sand and burns (small rivers) that crossed the links were shaped into the hazards that they are today, the Bunker and the Water Hazard.